What is WordPress? (really)

 Web 2.0

 The web was just about sharing and reading documents – until it wasn’t.
 People wanted to let users upload text and images and dynamically add their content to sites – just like this post!
 So, here are some words… and they will get saved to a database with a location and all the info needed to recall this post.
 Then when you go to the page – the URL hits the server and finds the PHP page + parses it + sees that it’s about this content + goes and gets the content from the server/database – and then creates and serves up an HTML page!
-And user login/authentication… and all the stuff you are used to.
+And user login/authentication… and all the stuff you are used to using as a user.

 But database queries are hard!